artainmo/DevOps/cloud/README.md

 Amazon QuickSight is a serverless machine-learning-powered business intelligence service to create interactive dashboards of a database to visually represent the data.

+DocumentDB is a database technology who supports the NoSQL database MongoDB.
+MongoDB uses data in JSON format.
+It is managed and replicated across 3 AZs.

+Amazon Neptune is a managed graph database.
+A social network is an example of a graph dataset.
+It is available across 3 AZs with up to 15 read replicas.

+Amazon Timestream is a managed, fast, scalable and serverless time series database.
+Time series data is data who is evolving over time.
+It is 1000s times faster and 1/10<sup>th</sup> the cost of relational databases.
+It also has built-in time series analytics functions.

+Amazon Quantum Ledger Database (QLDB) holds a ledger which is a book recording financial transactions.
+It is managed, serverless, and has replications across 3 AZ.
+Entries are immutable as they cannot be removed or modified as do financial transactions.
+Data can be manipulated using SQL and performance is 2-3X better than common ledger blockchain frameworks.
+Contrary to Amazon Managed Blockchain there is no decentralization with QLDB.

+The blockchain makes it possible to build applications where multiple parties can execute transactions without the need for a trusted, central authority.
+The blockchain is decentralized.<br>
+Amazon Managed Blockchain is a managed service to join public blockchain networks or create your own private network.
+It is compatible with two blockchain frameworks, Hyperledger fabric and Ethereum.

+AWS Glue is a extract, transform and load (ETL) service.
+ETL is used to prepare and transform datasets.
+It is managed and serverless.<br>
+It is able to extract data from S3 buckets or databases to transform them and load them in another database to perform analytics.

+Database migration service (DMS) is a service that migrates data from one database (DB) to another.
+DMS runs in an EC2 instance, extracts datas from the source DB and inserts it in the target database.

 ## Resources
 [Udemy course - AWS certified cloud practitioner](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>